is now available! Read about the new features and fixes from September.

 Copilot Chat can provide rich and interactive results that contain: simple text, images, buttons for invoking VS Code commands, references URIs or editor locations, or file trees (for example, to show a workspace preview when a chat participant proposes to create a new workspace).

-The following example shows a chat prompt to create an Express app, which returns a tree view with a suggested workspace structure and a button to create a new workspace.
+The following example ("@workspace /new Express with TypeScript and pug") shows a chat prompt to create an Express app, which returns a tree view with a suggested workspace structure and a button to create a new workspace.

 Copilot response containing rich results, such as a file tree with a proposed workspace structure, and a button to create a new workspace